Comprador: Etymology and usage

-In Marxist terminology, comprador bourgeoisie, perceived as the serving the interests of foreign imperial powers, is counterposed to national bourgeoisie which is considered as opposing foreign imperialism and promoting the independence of its own country and, as such, could be, under some circumstances, a short-term ally of socialist revolutionaries.
+Marxist terminology counterposes a comprador bourgeoisie, perceived as the serving the interests of foreign imperial powers, to a national bourgeoisie, which is considered as opposing foreign imperialism and promoting the independence of its own country and, as such, could be, under some circumstances, a short-term ally of socialist revolutionaries.

+Mikhail Delyagin has characterised the 21st-century Russian state as in itself a comprador in a system of comprador capitalism.

+Irish historian Dr. Conor McCabe, building on analyses present in the writings of early 20th Century Irish socialists like James Connolly, Peadar O'Donnell and Brian O'Neill, has used the concept of "comprador capitalism" to help explain the development of the Irish financial sector and the Irish economy more broadly.